Slip and Fall Lawyer NYC

 Important Aspects of a Slip and Fall Claim

-- Evidence Gathering: Evidence to support your injury claim can disappear the day of the accident.
+- Evidence gathering: Evidence to support your injury claim can disappear on the day of the accident.
 It is critical to act fast.
 Besides, without evidence, the claim cannot proceed.

 - Negotiating: Negotiations between the parties involved can start right away, but the defendant may intentionally draw out the process.
-Having a skilled NYC slip and fall attorney who is skilled and aggressive is the key to success.
+Having a skilled NYC slip and fall attorney who is aggressive is the key to success.

-- Poor Settlement Offers: Accepting a low-ball settlement can have disastrous consequences, especially if medical issues are unresolved.
-Generally, the injured party will be asked to sign a waiver releasing the defendant from further claims related to the incident.
+- Poor settlement offers: Accepting a low-ball settlement can have disastrous consequences, especially with continuing medical issues.
+Generally, the insurance company asks the injured party to sign a waiver releasing the defendant from further claims related to the incident.
 Your legal advocate will identify a low-ball offer and discuss the reasons to wait.

-Who Is Liable for Slip and Fall Accidents in New York?
+Who Is Liable for My Slip and Fall Accident?

 Where Do Slip and Fall Accidents Commonly Occur?

-- Restaurants and retail stores are frequently the scene of slip and fall accidents.
+- Restaurants and retail stores are frequently the scenes of slip and fall accidents.

 - Dimly-lit bars are prime locations for this kind of accident.